Former Actress: Weinstein Approached Me With a Hot Cloth

 A former actress broke down on the stand on Monday as she described to jurors how Harvey Weinstein sexually assaulted her twice in almost two decades in Toronto—shining a light about his alleged pattern of predatory behavior and level of influence in Hollywood.

-The woman, identified in court as Kelly S., told Los Angeles Superior Court jurors that she was lured into Weinstein’s Four Seasons Hotel room in Toronto under the guise of seeing his latest script.
+The woman, identified in court as Kelly S. but whose lawyer confirmed that she is fine being identified by her full name, Kelly Sipherd, told Los Angeles Superior Court jurors that she was lured into Weinstein’s Four Seasons Hotel room in Toronto under the guise of seeing his latest script.
 Instead, the then 24-year-old aspiring actress found Weinstein only wearing an unbuttoned shirt and holding a hot cloth before he forcibly performed oral sex on her, inserted his fingers into her vagina, and put his penis in her vagina “for a few seconds.”

 “At that point I was kind of frozen…I was just asking him to stop.
 No, stop it, what are you doing,” Kelly S. told jurors about the 1991 assault, which she said left her “nauseous, scared and terrified.”